holochain/holochain-wasmer/README.md

-E.g. the guest could implement `validate_MY_THING` and the host can call `"validate_MY_THING"` if the function exists in the wasm module or just `validate` if the less specfic version exists.
+E.g. the guest could implement `validate_MY_THING` and the host can call `"validate_MY_THING"` if the function exists in the wasm module or just `validate` if the less specific version exists.

 This means that structured data for input/output and `Result` style return values (and therefore also `?`) need to be handled through serialization and